Nowcasting vs Forecasting

 A final note for data teams

 A common mistake is trying to solve everything with forecasting.
 Sometimes the real problem is not the future.
 It is that the present is understood too late.
-If you cannot see what is happening now clearly and quickly, even the best forecasts will fail in execution.
+If you cannot clearly and quickly see what is happening now, even the best forecasts will fail in execution.